-A: Don’t stop to give greetings!
+A: Don’t stop giving greetings!
 There comes the time you will catch a response!

-Even though it might appear as if greeting is not “en vogue” anymore.
+Even though it might appear as if greeting is not “en vogue” any more.
 Really!
-Sometimes we’ve got the impression that the people might feel pain when saying “hello” to somebody.
-Can you imagine, you are exercising in the gym; somebody comes in and passes your way just two meters away ... without even looking at you?
+Sometimes we’ve got the impression that people might feel pain when saying “hello” to somebody.
+Can you imagine, you are exercising in the gym; somebody comes in and passes your way just two meters away … without even looking at you?
 Yes, that happens!
 Every day you can have this spectacle – unbelievable!
-But we decided not to give up and finally we got some nice reactions!
+But we decided not to give up, and finally we got some nice reactions!

 ~Interviewed September 2013